Project introduction

 Construction of the roundabout got underway in January 2024.

-Construction is expected to take two years.
+Construction is expected to take up to two years to complete.

 Get in touch